ON THIS PAGE: You will learn about the different types of treatments doctors use for people with testicular cancer. Use the menu to see other pages.

 Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
-A radiation therapy regimen (schedule) usually consists of a specific number of treatments given over a set period of time.
+A radiation therapy regimen, or schedule, usually consists of a specific number of treatments given over a set period of time.
 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation therapy given from a machine outside the body.
 For testicular cancer, the radiation is generally directed at lymph nodes in the abdomen for men with stage I or II pure seminoma.
-Sometimes, the radiation treatment area includes lymph nodes on the same side of the pelvis as the testicle where the cancer started.
+Sometimes, the radiation is directed at the lymph nodes on the same side of the pelvis as the testicle where the cancer started.

 Side effects from radiation therapy

 Side effects from radiation therapy may include fatigue, mild skin reactions, upset stomach, loose bowel movements, and peptic ulcers.
 Medications may be helpful to prevent or reduce nausea and vomiting during radiation therapy.
 Most side effects go away soon after treatment is finished.
 Radiation therapy may cause problems with sperm production, but this is less common now with newer radiation techniques that can help men to preserve fertility.